DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 1. Online RL - agents learns via interacting w envio, Offline RL - agent learns w the help of pre-recorded dataset
 2. Online learning can continuously adapt to changes in the environment, while offline learning cannot.
+3. Online RL is preferred over offline when we have to deal w a dynamic environment

 ![image](https://github.com/DrishtiShrrrma/coherexhuggingface-RL/assets/129742046/4a2288ce-4262-4066-aebe-28f345c04297)